Nicolette & the Nobodies Find the Universal Spirit of Country Music: "I Don't Think It Matters Where You're From"

 BY Laura StanleyPublished Apr 11, 2024

 On the cover of old-school country band Nicolette & the Nobodies' new LP, The Long Way (out April 12 via ArtHaus), band leader Nicolette Hoang is seated on a large wicker chair.
-Wearing a white dress and a cowboy hat and boots to match, Hoang looks serene and powerful.
+Wearing a white dress with a cowboy hat and boots to match, Hoang looks serene and powerful.
 To borrow words most famously sung by country artist Kitty Wells — one of Hoang's biggest influences — she looks like a honky tonk angel.

 For Hoang, the album cover is a tribute to her family.
 Her parents immigrated to Guelph from Vietnam during the war.
 At Hoang's childhood home in Guelph hung a painted portrait commissioned by her grandmother of Hoang's mother as a teenager, sitting on a wicker chair.